5 Things that May Affect Ovarian Health

-The ovaries are a part of the female reproductive system.
-These sex glands are not only necessary for reproduction, but also regulate many functions in the female body like menstruation as well as the production of hormones like progesterone and estrogen.
+The ovaries are part of the female reproductive system.
+These sex glands are not only necessary for reproduction but also regulate many functions in the female body like menstruation as well as the production of hormones like progesterone and estrogen.

-Unfortunately, as you may already know, the ovaries are associated with several diseases that cannot always be avoided.
-Ovarian cysts, tumors and even premature failure are some of the risks that women all over the world must face.
-Therefore screening and maintaining a healthy lifestyle are extremely important.
+Unfortunately, as you may already know, the ovaries are associated with several diseases that can’t always be avoided.
+Ovarian cysts, tumors, and even premature failure are some of the risks that women all over the world face.
+Therefore, maintaining a healthy lifestyle is extremely important.

 As you know, being overweight always carries health risks, but how is obesity related to ovarian disease?

-- Obesity not only changes our metabolism, it also affects our hormones.
-When the body starts storing more fat, it also alters the endocrine system, leading to changes in the menstrual cycle.
+- Obesity not only changes our metabolism, it may also affect our hormones.
+When the body starts storing more fat, it also may alter the endocrine system, leading to changes in the menstrual cycle.

 2. Genetic risk factors

-Genetics.
-The diseases that our mothers, grandmothers and aunts have suffered from, to a large extent influence the diseases that can develop within our own reproductive systems.
-For example, those who have a history of ovarian cancer in their family are at a higher risk for developing it themselves.
+The diseases that our mothers, grandmothers, and aunts have suffered from can influence the diseases that can develop within our own reproductive systems.
+For example, those who have a history of ovarian cancer in their family are at a higher risk of developing it themselves.

 3. Having children at a later age

 Not all women can have children at the same age as their mothers or grandmothers.
 The difficulties of a career outside the home or a job that doesn’t allow time for raising children have, little by little, raised the average age of motherhood to over age 30.

 Does this pose a risk to our health?
 Experts state that the more ovulations a woman has over her lifetime, the higher the risk of developing an ovarian disease.
 Having children before age 26 lowers your risk of developing ovarian cancer.
 This protection ceases to be effective when we have our first child past age 35.